A semi-discrete large-time behavior preserving scheme for the augmented Burgers equation: Acknowledgements

-The authors would like to thank E. Zuazua (Ikerbasque \& BCAM) for stimulating discussions that led to the questions addressed in this paper.
-This work was partially supported by the Advanced Grants NUMERIWAVES/FP7-246775 of the European Research Council Executive Agency, PI2010-04 program of the Basque Government, the MTM2011-29306-C02-00 Grant of the MINECO (Spain) and also by the Basque Government through the BERC 2014-2017 program and by Spanish Ministry of Economy and Competitiveness MINECO: BCAM Severo Ochoa excellence accreditation SEV-2013- 0323.
-L.~I.~Ignat was also partially supported by Grant PN-II-ID-PCE-2011-3-0075 of the Romanian National Authority for Scientific Research, CNCS-UEFISCDI.
+The authors would like to thank Enrique Zuazua (DeustoTech and UAM) for the stimulating discussions that led to the questions addressed in this paper.
+This work was partially supported by the Advanced Grants NUMERIWAVES/FP7-246775 of the European Research Council Executive Agency, PI2010-04 program of the Basque Government, the Grant MTM2014-52347 of Spanish Ministry of Economy and Competitiveness and also by the Basque Government through the BERC 2014-2017 program and by Spanish Ministry of Economy and Competitiveness MINECO: BCAM Severo Ochoa excellence accreditation SEV-2013-0323.
+L.~I.~Ignat was also partially supported by Grant PN-II-ID-PCE-2011-3-0075 of the Romanian National Authority for Scientific Research, CNCS-UEFISCDI and by FA9550-15-1-0027 of AFOSR.
 A.~Pozo was granted by the Basque Government, reference PRE\_2013\_2\_150.